Ukraine's 224th electoral district

 Ukraine's 224th electoral district is a Verkhovna Rada constituency in the city of Sevastopol.
 Established in its current form in 2012, it contains the southern half of Sevastopol.
 The constituency has 95 polling stations.
-The district is bordered by the 225th electoral district to the north, the 10th electoral district to the north-west, the 7th electoral district to the west, and the Black Sea to the south and east.
+The district is bordered by the 225th electoral district to the north, the 10th electoral district to the north-east, the 7th electoral district to the east, and the Black Sea to the south and west.